-These checklists include resources for plastic surgery patients that will assist your journey through a plastic surgery consultation and surgical procedure journey.
-Before you decide on your Surgeon or proceed with Surgery, there are a few important questions to consider:
+We have provided some Checklists to read before you discuss your proposed surgery options with your Plastic Surgeon.
+These checklists include resources for plastic surgery patients that will assist their journey through a plastic surgery consultation and surgical procedure journey.
+Before you decide on your Surgeon or proceed with surgery, there are a few important questions to consider:

 Which of our Team’s recommended Plastic Surgeons should you choose?

 OUR TEAM OF PLASTIC SURGEONS AND ENT SURGEON